Jojohickman21/DeepLearning-Mini-Project-Dog-Classifier/README.md

-# First-Time-Machine-learning
+# Fun Little test project
-This is a first time Machine Learning project using Tensorflow, Python and other things.
+This is a fun Image Classifier I made.
 This is also my first ever GitHub project.
 Thanks for any criticism.